Exploring the Deeper Challenge (Part 2): How Can .SVS E-Signatures Enable Real-World Asset Digitalization?

 Human-Centric Verification: Rebuilding Trust in Digital Assets

 Since Bitcoin launched in 2009, we've watched currency digitalize.
-But for blockchain to join mainstream finance, it must solve authentic intent and legal recognition.
+But for blockchain to join mainstream finance, it must solve the issues of authentic intent and legal recognition.

 SVS introduces a 3-in-1 human-centric digital signing system that rebuilds trust at the foundation of digital assets by combining biometric verification, video evidence, and behavioral records.